Things to do

 For more information about horseriding in protected areas, or to access a map, visit the SEQ horseriding trail network page.

 Mountain bikers are permitted on all shared trails in Samford Conservation Park.
-When using these shared trails, cyclists must give way to pedestrians and horses using the same trails and alert others when approaching them.
+When using these shared trails, cyclists must give way to walkers and horses using the same trails and alert others when approaching them.

-There are also eight mountain bike only trails within the conservation park and a purpose-built mountain bike warm-up area at Lomandra.
+There are also eight mountain-bike-only trails within the conservation park and a purpose-built mountain bike warm-up area at Lomandra.
 See the table below for more information and refer to the Samford Conservation Park map for the trail locations.

 Mountain bike trails (horses and walkers prohibited)